oracle/fmw-kubernetes/docs-source/content/wcportal-domains/manage-wcportal-domains/configure-load-balancer/traefik.md

   {{% /expand %}}

 #### Create IngressRouteTCP
+1. For each backend service, create different ingresses, as Traefik does not support multiple paths or rules with annotation `ssl-passthrough`.
+For example, for `wcp-domain-adminserver` and `wcp-domain-cluster-wcp-cluster,` different ingresses must be created.
 1. To enable SSL passthrough in Traefik, you can configure a TCP router.
 A sample YAML for `IngressRouteTCP` is available at `${WORKDIR}/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/tls/traefik-tls.yaml`.
 The following should be updated in `traefik-tls.yaml`:
    * The service name and the SSL port should be updated in the `services`.
    * The load balancer host name should be updated in the `HostSNI` rule.